 35-HTP can help with weight loss.
 One study showed that 5-HTP may increase feelings of fullness (via serotonin secretion), causing you to eat less and lose weight (12).

-Interestingly, 5-HTP has been shown to lead to lower intake of carbohydrates, thereby increasing compliance with dietary restrictions (14).
+Interestingly, 5-HTP has been shown to lead to a lower intake of carbohydrates, thereby increasing compliance with dietary restrictions (14).

 It is important to note that 5-HTP does not directly lead to weight loss, but rather, leads to a change in eating behavior which then results in weight loss (19).